 Other activities on the lake

-Because Lake Muskoka is a massive lake with several bays, points and islands, it is ideal for all water sports and activities, including sailing, water skiing, canoeing, and swimming.
-And with miles of boating just in Lake Muskoka, consider the fun to be had with you crossing over into Lake Rosseau and through to Lake Joseph.
+Because Lake Muskoka is a massive lake with several bays, points and islands, it is perfect for water sports.
+Activities such as sailing, water skiing, canoeing, and swimming are among the most popular.
+The lake has several bays, points, and islands, providing a vast area to explore.
+And with miles of boating just in Lake Muskoka, consider the fun to be had crossing over into Lake Rosseau and through to Lake Joseph.